ory/docs/docs/kratos/concepts/index.md

 ### Full-stack Identity and Access Management (IAM)

+*Disclaimer: We decided to omit product and projects names from this section because we do not believe that it is the right place.
+However, all the problems we describe have been observed in real products and projects.
+If you're interested how ORY Kratos compares to other projects and products, head over to [Comparison](../further-reading/comparison.md)*

 Full-stack IAM is sold as a one-size-fits-all silver bullet.
 Want to use LDAP? *No problem!* Need OAuth 2.0 and OpenID Connect? *We support that!*